CHIPS: Efficient CLIP Adaptation via Curvature-aware Hybrid Influence-based Data Selection: Method

-where $\mathbf M\succ 0$ is a tractable curvature surrogate instantiated in Sec.~\ref{sec:neg_curv}.
-The sign and magnitude of $A(z)$ indicate whether (and how strongly) a one-step update on $z$ moves the model along a descent direction for the evaluation loss: \textbf{large positive} $A(z)$ is preferred.
+where \(\mathbf M\succ 0\) is a tractable curvature surrogate detailed in Sec.~\ref{sec:neg_curv}.
+A large positive \(A(z)\) means that a one-step update on \(z\) moves the model more strongly along a descent direction for the evaluation loss.